Misaka13514/Esonhugh.github.io/_posts/2020-09-20-DC1-walkthrough-learnning-notes.md

 with wordlists big.txt located in /usr/share/wordlists/dirb

+#### tips
->Tips: the location of /usr/share/wordlists is the kali-linux official wordlist"built-in" kali
+>the location of /usr/share/wordlists is the kali-linux official wordlist"built-in" kali

 ```
 ===============================================================